+Prerequisite: Written permission of the advisor.
 During this internship, a Professional Growth Team is formed to determine appropriate direction for individualized professional growth for the candidate as a teacher.
 The team is comprised of supervisory/mentoring personnel at the school in which the candidate is working and supervisory personnel from Loyola College.
 This team observes the candidate and confers on appropriate goals and projects for the second phase of the internship experience.
 The candidate begins to do a review of relevant literature as part of this internship.
 (Pass/Fail)

-ED685 Professional Growth Experience II: Elementary (3.00 cr.)
+ED685 Professional Growth Experience II:

+Elementary (3.00 cr.)

+Prerequisite: Written permission of the advisor.
 Corequisite: ED641.
-During this internship, a Professional Growth Team provides feedback to the candidate on the areas identified for growth within the Professional Growth Plan.
+During this internship, a Professional Growth Team provides feedback to the candidate on the areas identified for growth within the Professional Growth

+Plan.
 The team-comprised of the individual candidate as well as supervisory/mentoring personnel at the school in which the candidate is working and from Loyola College-provides ongoing feedback about the candidate's targeted areas of growth and general teaching expertise.
 The internship culminates with the presentation of the chosen Professional Growth Project selected by the candidate with input from the Professional Growth Team.
 Successful presentation of this project constitutes successful completion of the internship experience.
 A field study fee is charged.
 (Pass/Fail)